 Local Tools

-Local tools run directly inside the Contenox process — no network, no subprocess, no protocol overhead.
-They are the fastest way to give a model access to the machine it's running on.
+Local tools run on the same machine as Contenox.
+Most run directly inside the process; local_shell starts subprocesses when shell access is enabled.
+They are the fastest way to give a model controlled access to the machine it's running on.

 local_fs — Filesystem access